gbraad-unitedstack/openstack-handsonlabs/tripleo/deploying-openstack-using-tripleo.md

 ## Login to overcloud nodes
-If you need to inspect a node in the overcloud (workload), you can login using the following command:
+If you need to inspect a node in the overcloud (workload), you can login to these nodes from the undercloud using the following command:

 ```
-# From the undercloud node
 $ ssh -i ~/.ssh/id_rsa heat-admin@[nodeip]
 ```

 ## Scale out

+## Diskimage building

 ## More information